Shame and women of colour

 From these biographical significant considerations, the sociopolitical context, and in particular power relations, can be introduced, continuing on with the metaphor.
 Who tends to be handed glasses of shame socially?
 In situations of abuse of power who hands the glass?
 What makes people more likely to drink the water and why might that be so?
 Specific examples may be discussed to highlight the role of racialised and gendered hierarchies in the distribution of shame.
 So I might ask, in situations of gendered violence (against women) who tends to be handed the glass?
 Or again, when it comes to economic exploitation who drinks the water?
 In colonial situations ect…And, knowing what we know, how might we respond to being handed a glass?
 Who does the water belong to?

 As we consider illustration after illustration, it becomes clear that something is shifting in the room.
 I have seen demeanours almost transformed.
 Often women come up with their own examples, sometimes they remain silent and reflective.
 Sometimes they cry.
 For most, it is the first time, a conversation situating shame within wider socio-political contexts was had.
 They realise their emotions are no testament to their inadequacy.
 Their experiences are not inherently shameful.
 It is quite humbling to witness this epistemic shift in the room.
 All the more so, because it seems to happen so quickly, often one session is all it takes.
-Of course, the clinical impact of this approach could do with some empirical investigation and, I would welcome it.
-This is an important way to better understand, another way to know.
-It is however, important, to remember the glass of dirty water is also about engaging, about meaning making, it is about avoiding epistemic ignorance.
-It is also about starting to chip at internalised social hierarchies and oppression and thus, it is a humble attempt at quietly dismantling inequalities in the ‘real world’.
+It is important, to remember the glass of dirty water is about engaging and primarily, about meaning making.
+It is also about avoiding epistemic ignorance.
+It is too about starting to chip at internalised social hierarchies and oppression and thus, it is a humble attempt at quietly dismantling inequalities in the ‘real world’.
 I often have a glass of water in the room, following a session on shame.
 I usually do not draw attention to it.
 Some women will do so.
-I find it has a grounding effect and perhaps too, it helps to bring the sociopolitical into the room by keeping the metaphor alive.
+I find it has a grounding effect and perhaps too, it helps to bring the sociopolitical into the room.

 Thank you for reading.